School's Out (song): Release and reception

 "School's Out" became Alice Cooper's first major (and highest-charting) hit single, reaching number seven on the US Billboard Hot 100 pop singles chart and propelling the album to number two on the Billboard 200 pop albums chart.
 Its number-seven peak position was matched only by "Poison" among Cooper's solo efforts.
 Billboard ranked it as the number-75 song for 1972.
 In Canada, the single went to number three on the RPM 100 Singles Chart following the album reaching number one.
 In Britain, the song went to number one on the UK Singles Chart for three weeks in August 1972.
 It also marked the first time that Alice Cooper became regarded as more than just a theatrical novelty act.

 The single version of the song is a slightly sped-up narrow stereo remix of the album version with one major difference—the "turn-off" effect used upon the school bell and sound effects at the end of the album version is not used on the single version, allowing the school bell and effects to simply fade out.

 Some radio stations banned the song from their airwaves, stating that the song gave the students an impression of rebelliousness against childhood education.
 Teachers, parents, principals, counselors, and psychologists also shunned the song and demanded several radio stations ban the song from ever being played on the air.

 Upon the release of the single, Record World said: "Heavy seasonal rocker will have Alice's hordes of fans swinging all summer.
 Their best since 'Eighteen,' and a super hit."

 "School's Out" was ranked number 326 on Rolling Stones list of The 500 Greatest Songs of All Time.
 In 2009 it was named the 35th best hard rock song of all time by VH1 and the song appeared on the TV show American Idol in 2010.
 The Guardian placed it as number 3 on its list of "The 20 best glam-rock songs of all time."
 In 2018, Ian Chapman and Pittsburgh Post-Gazette called it a "glam rock anthem."
 Nick Talevski has called it a "hard rock anthem" in his book Rock Obituaries: Knocking On Heaven's Door.
 The Independent placed the song tenth in the list "Gold Dust: Glam rock's top 10 singles."

 Use in popular media

 The song was used in the 1979 comedy film Rock 'n' Roll High School as well as in the 1993 film, Dazed and Confused.
+The song can be heard in The Simpsons episode Kamp Krusty, and the Family Guy episode Don't Be a Dickens at Christmas.

 The song was also used in the 1996 slasher film, Scream.

 In 2004, the song was also used in a Staples television commercial for the back to school retail period in which Cooper appeared as himself.